-- (9) STIPULATIONS AND PROPOSED FINDINGS OF FACT AND CONCLUSIONS OF LAW: Counsel for both parties shall confer in an effort to enter into a written stipulation of uncontroverted facts and into an agreed statement of the contested issues of fact and law. - (a) Bench Trial: Each party shall submit specific proposed findings of fact necessary to support a judgment in that party's favor, identifying each witness and/or exhibit as to each factual conclusion.
-Each party shall also submit proposed conclusions of law, citing the legal authority that supports each claim or defense. - Except under unusual circumstances, post-trial briefing will not be permitted.
-Any pre-trial memoranda which any party (ies) wish the Court to consider must be filed no later than seven (7) days prior to the date trial commences. - (b) Jury Trial: The stipulation of uncontroverted facts will be read to the jury, and no evidence shall be presented on the uncontested facts. - (1) Proposed Voir Dire Questions: Counsel shall attach a list of questions to be submitted to the jury panel as part of the Joint Trial Memoranda, with any supplements no later than 24 hours before jury selection. - (2) Proposed Jury Instructions: The parties shall meet and confer for the purposes of preparing and filing jury instructions.
-Counsel shall attach (and also include on the diskette) requests for jury instructions, citing relevant legal authority for each proposed instruction.
-Counsel are not required to submit general jury instructions which, for example, instruct the jury on its role, evidence in general, witness credibility, etc. If any party objects to another party's proposed instruction, counsel must briefly state the nature of the objection and the legal authority supporting the objection. - (3) Proposed Verdict Form: Counsel shall meet and confer for the purposes of preparing and filing a proposed verdict form and/or special interrogatories.
-Counsel shall attach (and also include on the diskette) proposed verdict forms and any proposed special interrogatories.
-If the parties are unable to agree as
+- 9. STIPULATIONS AND PROPOSED FINDINGS OF FACT AND CONCLUSIONS OF LAW: Counsel for both parties shall confer in an effort to enter into a written stipulation of uncontroverted facts and into an agreed statement of the contested issues of fact and law. - a.
+Bench Trial: Each party shall submit specific proposed findings of fact necessary to support a judgment in that party's favor, identifying each witness and/or exhibit as to each factual conclusion.
+Each party shall also submit proposed conclusions of law, citing the legal authority that supports each claim or defense.

+Except by order of the Court, post-trial briefing will not be permitted.
+Any pretrial memoranda which any party(ies) wish the Court to consider must be filed no later than seven (7) days prior to the date trial commences.

+- b.
+Jury Trial: The stipulation of uncontroverted facts will be read to the jury, and no evidence shall be presented on the uncontested facts. - i.
+Proposed Voir Dire Questions: Counsel shall attach a list of questions to be submitted to the jury panel as part of the Joint Trial Memoranda, with any supplements no later than 24 hours before jury selection. - ii.
+Proposed Jury Instructions: The parties shall meet and confer for the purposes of preparing and filing jury instructions.
+Counsel shall attach requests for jury instructions, citing relevant legal authority for each proposed instruction.
+Counsel are not required to submit general jury instructions which, for example, instruct the jury on its role, evidence in general, witness credibility, etc. If any party objects to another party's proposed instruction, counsel must briefly state the nature of the objection and the legal authority supporting the objection.